 31st August 2019.
 Bank Holiday rebuilding bonanza.

-Skin deep.
 Below, a photo showing a section through the collapsed retaining wall.
 Facing stone angled back with rubble fill behind, topped with a red pressed brick wall.

 31st August 2019.
 Section of the retaining wall rubble fill and facing sandstone blocks.